High Mileage Car Insurance: How Your Annual Miles Affect Rates

 Mileage Brackets Insurers Typically Use

 While every insurer calculates rates differently, most group annual mileage into three to four tiers.
-Here's how the brackets generally break down:
+Here's how the brackets generally break down in 2026:

 Mileage Tier Annual Miles Premium Impact